sarmilaupadhyaya/Hate-Speech-Detection/README.md

 This project is for the binary classification of toxic comments using rcnn.
 We implemented using two different tokenization.
 - Normal word tokenization
-- byte pair encoding using sentence piece
+- word embedding with subword information (byte pair encoding using sentence piece)

 # Outline